 Contact our Chicago workers' compensation attorneys at (888) 424-5757 (toll-free phone number) or use the contact form today for immediate legal advice and schedule a free consultation.
 All confidential or sensitive information you share with our legal team remains private through an attorney-client relationship.

-Office workers typically support the administrative staff by performing various basic tasks including answering phone calls, distributing memos, making personal inquiries, updating the filing system, managing inventory, using a database system, photocopying and collating documents, faxing paperwork, and handling courier packages.
+Office employees typically support the administrative staff by performing various basic tasks, including answering phone calls, distributing memos, making personal inquiries, updating the filing system, managing inventory, using a database system, photocopying and collating documents, faxing paperwork, and handling courier packages.

 However, over time, the efficiency and productivity of their work performance can improve significantly and increase the potential opportunities for advancement to an assistant, office manager, or other senior position.

 Specialized Office Workers

-In some offices, the boss will expect the office worker to have a specialized skill to better serve as a support team member for specialize offices like medical professions and law firms.
-Some of these specialized positions include:
+In some offices, the boss will expect the office worker to have a specialized skill to better serve as a support team member for specialized offices like medical professions and law firms.

 Usually, the office worker will be assigned duties based on office procedures, experience, and seniority.

 Most office employees perform their duties in an enclosed environment or confined space that presents various hazards that might exacerbate over a lifetime of work.
 Some of the major safety and health concerns for office workers include: